-Bolt on armor kits: CDA was asked to develop a set of bolt on armor for the Sherman, there are pictures of wooden mockups, but this program was canceled before the second gen large hatch hulls started production.
-At this point the best source for info on this program is R.P.
+Bolt-on armor kits: CDA was asked to develop a set of bolt-on armor for the Sherman, there are pictures of wooden mockups, but this program was canceled before the second gen large hatch hulls started production.
+At this point, the best source for info on this program is R.P.
 Hunnicutt’sSherman.
-He does not note why it was cancelled.
+He does not note why it was canceled.
 It seems like with the success of the M4A3E2 Jumbo, and it’s only marginal effect on the reliability of the automotive components of the Sherman, this would have been a hit with the troops.

 Another attempt to defeat shaped charged weapons involved installing spikes in lengths varying from 7 to 8 inches all over the armor.
 The idea behind this was to break up a heat warhead before it could detonate properly.
 Testing on this continued after the war.

 Now let’s talk about improving the tanks less passive defenses: Improved Machine Guns and Flame Projectors!